 Here are some of the factors you need to consider when you are attempting Nobile to flower:

-This makes the soil get dry quickly and reduce the moisture content in the ground.
+This makes the soil get dry quickly and reduces the moisture content in the ground.
 During summertime, you can water the plant 2 or 3 times a week.

 You may not have to water it as much during the blooming time, which usually starts from mid to late November.
 Reduce the watering to every couple of weeks.
 Keep the reduced watering till the buds start appearing on the plant.